Shop Subscribe

 Counting money

-In a world of online banking, the next generation is much less likely to use cash for transactions.
-However, counting fake money still teaches valuable lessons about addition as well as basic finance.
+Younger generations are much less likely to use cash for transactions.
+However, counting fake money and other money games teach valuable lessons about addition and basic finance.
 Consider setting up a pretend storefront and giving each child some fake money.
 Ask your students to come up with as many combinations of items that they can afford, which encourages addition and flexible thinking abilities.

 Practice penmanship

-Typing is an invaluable skill, but there’s nothing wrong with good old fashioned penmanship.
+Typing is an invaluable skill, but there are still benefits to practicing proper penmanship.
 In fact, learning handwriting teaches younger kids fine motor skills that aid their overall development.
 For older students, writing something out by hand forces them to organize their ideas, work carefully, and catch mistakes as they go along.

-It’s too soon to throw away books in favor of tablets.
+It’s too soon to throw away books in favor of tablets when they can still complement each other.
 Traditional teaching methods have value in the classroom, and they can be a great way for students to learn and organize information.
-Investing in pre-digital technologies like dictionaries can help your students grow.

 Recommended